SEP 2025 Cover image

 • SEP 2025 priority – Enabler

 • How will success be measured?
-Effective and efficient production of the delivery plans and / or improvement plans; and timely monitoring of performance against the plans.
+Effective and efficient production of the delivery plans; and timely monitoring of performance against the plans.

 • Partner responsibilities – All partners: To engage in the development of their respective delivery / improvement plans; To ensure delivery of the actions within their respective delivery / improvement plans; To support the timely monitoring of performances against the plans.